-• It is understood that students enrolled in the Athletic Training degree program are enrolled for the sole purpose of completing the degree requirements including their clinical education experiences with dedication and commitment at all times.
+- It is understood that students enrolled in the Athletic Training degree program are enrolled for the sole purpose of completing the degree requirements including their clinical education experiences with dedication and commitment at all times.
 The students are responsible for all aspects of their clinical learning; they are to be of Christian thought and action at all times while demonstrating honesty, integrity, loyalty, sincerity, professionalism and respect for any individuals they may interact with while representing the AT program and Liberty University.
-This is the expectation of all students enrolled in the program without exception.
+This is the expectation of all students enrolled in the program without exception. - Under no circumstance should a student accept payment for services provided while they are accumulating clinical hours for the educational program, excluding scholarships. - Each ATS should be at least 5 min. early to all of their clinical education experiences, unless otherwise stated by the Preceptor or they have class. - Each ATS should dress professionally and appropriately according to the Preceptor's expectations.
+If the Preceptor does not have a set dress code students are expected to wear a Liberty University Athletic Training shirt, khaki pants/shorts and closed toedshoes. - The ATS should carry out the techniques of the profession only with appropriate and specific medical direction of their Preceptor. - Each ATS should develop a professional relationship with fellow clinicians; administrators and patients so those in these positions respect the ATS. - Each ATS should adhere to and uphold ethical standards and maintain professionalism at all times as references in the Graduate Athletic Training Program Handbook, NATA code of Ethics and the BOC standards of practice.
+(Links provided in Appendix E). - Each ATS should use their cell phones strictly for purposes related to the clinical experience: Emergencies, learning aids, journal articles, videos of AT related content/skills, and communicating with preceptors or other students are encouraged.
+Cell phones should not be used for social media, games, long texting conversations with friends, etc.

-- Under no circumstance should a student accept payment for services provided while they are accumulating clinical hours for the educational program, excluding scholarships. - Each ATS should be at least 5 min. early to all of their clinical education experiences, unless otherwise stated by the Preceptor or they have class. - Each ATS should dress professionally and appropriately according to the Preceptor's expectations.
-If the Preceptor does not have a set dress code students are expected to wear a Liberty University Athletic Training shirt, khaki pants/shorts and closed toed shoes. - The ATS should carry out the techniques of the profession only with appropriate and specific medical direction of their Preceptor. - Each ATS should develop a professional relationship with fellow clinicians; administrators and patients so those in these positions respect the ATS. - Each ATS should adhere to and uphold the NATA Code of Ethics (Appendix E website links) and maintain professionalism at all times. - Each ATS should never veer from the expectations defined by Liberty University and the "Liberty Way". - Each ATS should use their cell phones in a professional manner (see policy below).
+PROVIDING ATHLETIC TRAINING SKILLS OUTSIDE THE ATHLETIC TRAINING PROGRAM

-PROVIDING ATHLETIC TRAINING SKILLS OUTSIDE THE ATHLETIC TRAINING PROGRAM clinical education experience.
+ATS's may sometimes be asked to provide personal services outside of their clinical education experience.
 This is in violation of the Commonwealth of Virginia Board of Medicine Athletic Trainer Licensure Act which defines the scope of practice for a certified athletic trainer.
 Performing Athletic Training services as a student, not under the direction of a Preceptor is in violation of state law.
 If you choose to provide Athletic Training services outside the ATP, you are jeopardizing your ability to take the BOC examination.
 Liberty University's liability insurance will not provide coverage for activities performed outside of supervised clinical education.